25shmeckles/NaDA/Documentation/source/Results and Discussion.rst

 However, while the expected alteration is found in our datasets, for those datasets other alteration were also identified.
 These alterations were not in line with our expectations and could have a number of explanations.
 Firstly, it could be a real passenger mutation which is not normally present in the reference.
 Secondly, these alterations could be caused by protocol errors, such as pcr errors and sequencing errors.
 For both these alterations could be accounted for by excluding certain positions in the data filter.
 Nevertheless, this could only help to construct a data filter specific for p53 databases as specific positions get excluded and our aim is to construct a data filter that can be applied to multiple gene databases.

 In order to construct a data filter usable for multiple genes, regions rather than single positions were investigated for SNPs.
 Region selection could help identifying SNPs due to protocol errors and help exclude them from analysis.
 First, chunks of trimeers and pentameers were similarly selected as described in region SNP analysis.
-Subsequently, these chunks were plotted in a similar heatmap as visualized in figure 12.
+Subsequently, these chunks were plotted in a heatmap visualized in figure 12.
 Mutation occurrence (GGATA > T) could again be clearly visualised in this dataset.
 Furthermore, WT analysis showed a complete absence of this mutation (supplementary_4_) and the other two datasets are in concordance with the percentage mutated (supplementary_5_).

 .. _supplementary_4: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\build\\html\\Supplementary.html
 .. _supplementary_5: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\build\\html\\Supplementary.html